ThomasWeiser/elmfire-extra/README.md

 These two modules are intended to be used together.

-- The applications's model will comprise the mirrored store as a dictionary in its state.
+- The state of the mirrored store will be held as a dictionary as part of the application's model.
-- Some actions of the application result in operations on the store.
+- Operations on the store are performed by the appropriate actions of the application.

 Local modifications will be reflected immediately in addition to be sent to the Firebase server and to other clients subscribed to the same Firebase location.
 Likewise, remote modifications will be reflected in the local mirror.